cosmicBboy/cosmicBboy.github.io/_posts/2015-12-23-quest-for-an-offensiveness-detector-part-1.md

 The thing about [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis){:target="_blank"} is that a sentiment classifier (i.e. "this post has a positive/negative sentiment") only performs well if have access to a lot of labeled data.
 Luckily, Confesh also has a mechanism for reporting spam.
 These reports are a potential source of labels because users can provide free text to state the reason for reporting the confession or comment.

 One other limitation of sentiment analysis is that it can typically only detect patterns in simple binary outcomes, like "this review is positive or negative".
 I can talk about this more in a future post, but generally going for the simplest model is the most expedient thing to do when building these kinds of data pipelines.
-Luckily, the subset of the Confesh dataset that we're going to take a look at might be able to provide us with the everything we need to create a rudimentary 'offensiveness' detector.
+Luckily, the subset of the Confesh dataset that we're going to take a look at might be able to provide us with everything that we need to create a rudimentary 'offensiveness' detector.

 In data science speak, I'd say we're dealing with [semi-structured data](https://en.wikipedia.org/wiki/Semi-structured_data){:target="_blank"} (which we often are).
 In this post, we're going to reshape and recast our dataset into a structure that can help answer some interesting questions.

 I always like to have a working hypothesis to guide my explorations, so here it goes:

-> There are statistical patterns in the word composition of confessions that we can predict whether a confession is `offensive` or `not offensive` with some degree of accuracy using a simple classifier algorithm.
+> There are statistical patterns in the word composition of confessions such that we can predict whether a confession is `offensive` or `not offensive` with some degree of accuracy using a simple classifier algorithm.

 I won't really be able to test this hypothesis in this post, but I think it's a good enough motivation to get us started!

 # The Toolbox

-As with any craft, we have need our tools... in our case, Python and a bunch of nice open source libraries!
+As with any craft, we need some tools... in our case, those would be Python and a bunch of nice open source libraries!

 {% highlight python %}